Falsifying aid records: A prize example

 The DAC then baldly declared “additionality” to be the “characteristic of operations for PSI to be in line with the concessional in character criterion of ODA” – without in any way substantiating this claim – and started work on grant equivalent rules to score ODA for:

 The 2016 DAC HLM wanted draft reporting instructions to be ready for approval by the DAC Senior Level Meeting later that year.
 This deadline was missed and two further years of negotiations proved fruitless.
 At the end of 2018 the DAC agreed provisional rules allowing PSIs to be scored using flow figures instead of grant equivalents.
-As at April 2023 the DAC is still negotiating behind closed doors on how to score “grant equivalents” for PSIs.
+This went on for another five years before the 2016 proposals were finally pushed through, over-scoring practically every type of non-grant official transaction with developing countries.

-If the DAC agrees to add factitious PSI “grant equivalents” to ODA as proposed, this will not only demolish concessionality as a definitional pillar of ODA but also introduce inconsistency in the underlying logic of measurement, since the proposed (weak) “additionality” tests are about recipient benefit, whereas ODA is supposed to measure donor effort.
+This process abandoned concessionality as a definitional pillar of ODA.
+It has also introduced a contradiction into the basic logic of ODA measurement, since the DAC’s “additionality” tests are about recipient benefit, whereas ODA is supposed to measure donor effort.